Health Department To Battle Diabetes Issue Here With Lifestyle Coaches to Help Patients

-Participants will learn how to eat healthy, add physical activity to their routine, manage stress, stay motivated, and solve problems that can get in the way of healthy changes.
+Participants will learn what the symptoms of prediabetes are, learn how to eat healthy, add physical activity to their routine, manage stress, stay motivated, and solve problems that can get in the way of healthy changes.
 The National Diabetes Prevention Program group will meet for a year—once a week for the first six months, then once a month for the second 6 months to maintain healthy lifestyle changes.
 The program’s group setting provides a supportive environment with people who are facing similar challenges and trying to make the same changes.
 Together participants celebrate their successes and find ways to overcome obstacles.

 The US Virgin Islands Department of Health’s program is part of the National Diabetes Prevention Program, led by the Centers for Disease Control and Prevention (CDC).
 The program will begin on April 5, 2018, on St. Croix and November 2018 on St. Thomas.
 The local program will meet at the University of the Virgin Islands, St. Croix Campus, on Thursdays from 5:45 – 6:45 p.m.
 There is no

 cost to attend classes.
 The US Virgin Islands Department of Health is currently working to enroll participants in the first round of classes.

 The National Diabetes Prevention Program is based on research which showed people with prediabetes who lost 5 to 7 percent of their body weight (10 to 14 pounds for a 200-pound person) by making modest changes reduced their risk of developing type 2 diabetes by 58 percent.